The best new restaurants in the US for 2018

 Triple Beam pizza in Highland Park might finally put LA on the map for great pizza.
 The rectangular slices can be cut to any portion to help patrons come hungry and leave happy.
 If Triple Beam doesn't convince you that LA has good pizza, check out Ronan in West Hollywood.
 The Infatuation writes, "We've brought friends from the East Coast who didn't believe good pizza at casual places actually existed in LA."

 Head to Echo Park for both Triniti and Bar Carlo.
-Triniti is your quintessential coffee shop with a bonus of delicious food, and Bar Carlo is more of what Southern California does best: great Mexican food.
+Triniti is your quintessential coffee shop with a bonus of delicious food, and Bar Calo is more of what Southern California does best: great Mexican food.

 Ma'am Sir is in Silver Lake, and here you will find some killer Filipino food.
 The Infatuation suggests the uni-topped lumpia, pork sisig with sweetbreads, and the longganisa sandwich that will make you want to move into the neighborhood to be close to this sandwich.